Michelangelo phenomenon

 The Michelangelo phenomenon is an interpersonal process observed by psychologists in which close, romantic partners influence or 'sculpt' each other.
 Over time, the Michelangelo effect causes individuals to develop towards what they consider their "ideal selves".
 This happens because their partner sees them and acts around them in ways that promote this ideal.

 The phenomenon is referred to in contemporary marital therapy.
 Recent popular work in couples therapy and conflict resolution points to the importance of the Michelangelo phenomenon.
 Diana Kirschner reported that the phenomenon was common among couples reporting high levels of marital satisfaction.

 It is the opposite of the Blueberry phenomenon "in which interdependent individuals bring out the worst in each other."
 The Michelangelo phenomenon is related to the looking-glass self concept introduced by Charles Horton Cooley in his 1902 work Human Nature and the Social Order.

-Description

-The model

-The Michelangelo phenomenon describes a three-step confirmation process in which an individual affirms their partner's ideal self and thereby helps move them towards their ideal self.